History of the Democratic Party (United States): Election of 2004

 The 2004 campaign started as early as December 2002, when Gore announced he would not run again in the 2004 election.
 Howard Dean, a former Governor of Vermont and opponent of the Iraq War, was the front-runner at first.
-An unusual gaffe known as the "Dean Scream" and subsequent negative media coverage doomed his candidacy.
+An unusual gaffe known as the "Dean scream" and subsequent negative media coverage doomed his candidacy.
 The nomination went to Massachusetts Senator John Kerry, a centrist with heavy support from the Democratic Leadership Council.
 Democrats pulled together in attacking Bush's war in Iraq.
 Kerry lost by a 3 million vote margin out of 120 million votes and lost four Senate seats.
 The Democrats had only 44 Senators, their fewest since the 1920s.
 A bright spot came with the win by Barack Obama in Illinois.

 After the 2004 election, prominent Democrats began to rethink the party's direction.
 Some Democrats proposed moving towards the right to regain seats in the House and Senate and possibly win the Presidency in 2008, while others demanded that the party move more to the left and become a stronger opposition party.
 One topic of deep debate was the party's policies surrounding reproductive rights.
 In What's the Matter with Kansas?, commentator Thomas Frank wrote that the Democrats needed to return to campaigning on economic populism.

 Howard Dean and the fifty-state strategy (2005–2007)

 These debates were reflected in the 2005 campaign for Chairman of the Democratic National Committee, which Howard Dean won over the objections of many party insiders.
 Dean sought to move the Democratic strategy away from the establishment and bolster support for the party's state organizations, even in red states (the fifty-state strategy).

 When the 109th Congress convened, Harry Reid, the new Senate Minority Leader, tried to convince the Democratic Senators to vote more as a bloc on important issues and he forced the Republicans to abandon their push for privatization of Social Security.

 With scandals involving lobbyist Jack Abramoff as well as Duke Cunningham, Tom DeLay, Mark Foley and Bob Taft, the Democrats used the slogan "Culture of corruption" against the Republicans during the 2006 campaign.
-Negative public opinion on the Iraq War, widespread dissatisfaction over the ballooning federal deficit and the inept handling of the Hurricane Katrina disaster dragged down President Bush's job approval ratings.
+According to Robin Paul Malloy, negative public opinion on the Iraq War, widespread dissatisfaction over the ballooning federal deficit and the inept handling of the Hurricane Katrina disaster dragged down President Bush's job approval ratings.

 As a result of gains in the 2006 midterm elections, the Democratic Party gained control of both houses of Congress.
 The Democrats also went from controlling a minority of governorships to a majority.
 There were also gains in various state legislatures, giving the Democrats control of a plurality of them nationwide.
 No Democratic incumbent was defeated and no Democratic-held open seat was lost in a major race.
 Both conservative and populist candidates did well.
 Exit polling suggested that corruption was a key issue for many voters.
 Nancy Pelosi was elected as the first female House speaker and immediately pushed for passage of the 100-Hour Plan of eight new liberal programs.